globalizejs/globalize/README.md

 ### Performance

-When formatting or parsing, there's actually a two step process: (a) the formatter (or parser) creation and (b) its execution, where creation takes considerably more time (more expensive) than execution.
-The difference is an order of magnitude.
+When formatting or parsing, there's actually a two-step process: (a) the formatter (or parser) *creation* and (b) its *execution*, where creation takes an order of magnitude more time (more expensive) than execution.
 In the creation phase, Globalize traverses the CLDR tree, processes data (e.g., expands date patterns, parses plural rules, etc), and returns a function that actually executes the formatting or parsing.

 ```js
 // Formatter creation.